 The tuition and fees that each student pays to Marian University meet only a percentage of the expenses incurred by the university in providing a student's education.
-The remainder of these expenses is met through gifts and grants made to the university by individual and business donors, contributed services of the religious faculty, and from other sources.
+The remainder of these expenses is met through gifts and grants made to the university by individual and business donors, and from other outside sources.
 Despite the reduced tuition and fee charges, some students face difficulty in meeting their university financial obligations.
 Therefore, a wide variety of scholarships, grants, employment, and loan opportunities are available to Marian University students to help offset expenses.